amazon-science/DeepMTL2R/README.md

 # Deep Multi-task Learning to Rank

 ## Introduction
-DeepMTL2R is a deep learning learning to rank framework used for multi-task learning to rank tasks.
-It is based on [allRank](https://github.com/allegro/allRank/) and [FAMO](https://github.com/Cranial-XIX/FAMO).
+DeepMTL2R is a deep learning framework used for multi-task learning to rank tasks.

 ## Setup environment
 <!-- follow https://github.com/OptMN-Lab/fairgrad -->